Kristof30045/WRO/program/README.md

 # 1. Prototype

    a.
 Considerations
-  i. high manoeuvrability
+      1. High manoeuvrability
-  ii. narrow width
+      2. Narrow width
-  iii. easy variability of sensor placement iv. we wanted to build the robot from the spike kit
+      3. Easy variability of sensor placement
+      4. We wanted to build the robot from the Spike kit
-  v.
-Camera (unfortunately this was not available)
+      5. Camera (unfortunately this was not available)

    b.
 Construction
-  i.
-Steering gear design with pivot, also known as waist articulation, agreed in advance by e-mail. ii.
-Size: 290x100x150 cm
+      1. Steering gear design with pivot, also known as waist articulation, agreed in advance by e-mail.
+      2. Size: 290x100x150 cm

-  iii.
-Weight: 605g
+      3. Weight: 605g

-  iv.
-Components:
+      4. Components:
-    1. The robot was built from the Lego Spike kit
+         - The robot was built from the Lego Spike kit
-    2. Lego Spike Brick
+         - Lego Spike Brick
-    3. size of the 4 wheels: 56x16mm
+         - Size of the 4 wheels: 56x16mm

-v.
-Sensors:
+      5. Sensors:
-  1. 2 distance sensors
+         - 2 distance sensors
-  2. 4 axis built-in gyroscope
+         - 4 axis built-in gyroscope
-  3. 1 colour sensor (motor driven by an arm design to identify obstacles to be avoided from above)
+         - 1 colour sensor (motor driven by an arm design to identify obstacles to be avoided from above)
+      6. Motors:

-vi.
-Motors: 3 medium motors:
+         - 3 medium motors:
-  1. to rotate the colour sensor
+            - To rotate the colour sensor
-  2. to rotate the steering
+            - To rotate the steering
-  3. to move the robot
+            - To move the robot

 # 2. Programming
 a.
 Formulation of subtasks